Oakhurst Porchfest: Everything You Need to Know

 The Oakhurst Porchfest is a grassroots community music spectacle in Decatur, Georgia, where front porches become stages, yards become venues, and radical generosity and good will rule the day.

 How does it work?

 Porchfest is much more an afternoon of coordinated yard performances than it is a conventional festival.
 There's no real boss, no specific enclosed or protected area, and everything you see, eat, or experience exists only because someone decided to step up and make it happen.
-All of our day-of operations and oversight gets delegated to our hundreds of volunteering neighbors and thousands of guests, making every porch host, performer, vendor and attendee a de facto co-creator and real-time manager of the event.
+All of our day-of operations and oversight gets delegated to our hundreds of volunteering neighbors and thousands of guests, making every Block Captain, porch host, performer, vendor and attendee a de facto co-creator and real-time manager of the event.
 The organizing committee, such that it is, exists only to manage basic front-end logistics, coordinate performances, and promote the day.

 For attendees, all normal rules of law and order apply and, just like any other day, everyone remains responsible for their own behavior and welfare when moving from yard to yard.
 Wander around, keep yourself safe, and watch out for others.
 Pretty simple.

 These video look-backs provide a great sense of Porchfest 2015, 2016 and 2017.

 When's it happening?